goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-06-taiwanese-braised-pork-handmade-noodles.md

       Soak dried mushrooms in 2 cups water for an hour.
 Remove stems and cut in thin strips.
 Reserve water.
     </li>
     <li>
       Place eggs into a small pot, cover with water and bring to a boil.
-Once it&#8217;s boiling, cook for 6 minutes.
+Once it's boiling, cook for 6 minutes.
 Drain and soak in cold water for 5 minutes.
 Remove the shells.
     </li>
     <li>
       In a large pot on medium high heat, cook garlic, ginger and shallots until golden.